abiosoft/caddyserver.com/public/blog/caddy_and_owncloud.md

     $ mysql -u root -p

-Now we create a new database for ownCloud:
+Once logged in we create a new database for ownCloud:

     MariaDB [(none)]> create database owncloud;